wavejumper/boonmee/README.md

 boonmee's functionality comes from the [TypeScript](https://www.typescriptlang.org/) compiler.

-That means a `@types/*` package should be installed as a dev dependency, if the library you require is written in vanllia JavaScript (a rarity these days!):
+That means a `@types/*` package should be installed as a dev dependency, if the library you require is written in vanllia JavaScript:

 ```
 npm install --save-dev @types/react
 ```

+The [DefinitelyTyped/DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repo has many type definitions for popular npm dependencies.

+**TODO**: infer/suggest possible `@types/` stubs.

 ### Globals